cublueprint/cublueprint-react-website/README.md

 ## Motivation for Project

 In 2021, we decided to build our club a brand new website with an improved UI and a more modern tech stack.
-The reason for this change was that our old website was built with __[insert outdated technology]__ and was becoming increasingly difficult for our exec team to maintain.
+The reason for this change was that our old website was built with Pug and had outdated design decisions.

 To meet these challenges, our team designed a [new UI using Figma](https://www.figma.com/file/Qt7bGynNItu0hUvPu0EPGa/Draft-Website-Design?node-id=0%3A1) and is currently working on developing it using React, Typescript and styled components.